freedpom/FreedpomFlake/README.md

 - **Performance Tweaks**: Enables various options for program priority and scheduling, optimizes pipewire, even provides the cachyOS kernel (eventually)
 - **Multi-Architecture**: Support for both x86_64 and aarch64 (hopefully but not yet) platforms

-## Requirements

-- NixOS 23.11 or later (unstable branch recommended)
-- Flakes enabled in your Nix configuration

 ## Installation

 ### 1. Add FreedpomFlake to your flake